JONTYBHARDWAJ15/JONTYBHARDWAJ15/README.md

-- 👋 Hi, I’m JONTY BHARDWAJ
+- 👋 Hi, I’m Jonty Bhardwaj
 - 👀 I’m interested in Offensive Security (Cyber Security)
 - 🌱 I’m currently learning as much as I could in Cyber Security
 - 💞️ I’m preparing for OSCP.
 Avid CTF player on TryHackMe and Hack The Box